Implantable myoelectric sensors eliminate many of the drawbacks of skin-surface sensors. The question is, are they worth invasive surgery?

 Shortly after the preceding trial began, Ossur announced that they had successfully used IMES in a lower-leg experiment with two amputees wearing a Proprio Foot.

-Later, in 2019, they put out the following video showing the same concept expanded to include a bionic knee:
+Later, in 2019, they created the following video showing the same concept expanded to include a bionic knee:

 Unfortunately, in November 2019, the Alfred Mann Foundation sold or licensed the IMES technology to Ossur.
 This is unfortunate because it means that we have likely lost the ability to track IMES as a separate technology and we’ll have to monitor its evolution via Ossur products instead.